zumasys/docs/site/jbase/administration/installation-guides/windows/upgrading-to-5.8-windows/README.md

 ![Installing](./58Upgrade_20.jpg)

+Your results may be different, but these  are things to be aware of post-installation:

 ![Information](./58Upgrade_21.jpg)

 ![Complete the jBASE 5 Setup](./58Upgrade_22.jpg)

-It should now be possible to log into a jBASE account using an absolute path, but JEDIFILENAME_SYSTEM may need to be defined in the %JBCGLOBALDIR%\\jbase_config.json to enable LOGTO to function correctly.
+It should now be possible to log into a jBASE account using an absolute path, but JEDIFILENAME_SYSTEM may need to be defined in the %JBCGLOBALDIR%\\jbase_config.json to enable LOGTO or the use of an account name to function correctly.

 If option #2 was selected, all of the environment variables necessary for the jBASE compiler are stored in the %JBCRELEASEDIR%\\system.properties file: